ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 developers of alternative algorithms and by the IETF in the context of each proposal.

-The high-order criteria for any proposal is a serious scientific study of the pros and cons occurs when a proposal is considered for publication by the IETF or before it is deployed at large scale.
+The high-order criterion for any proposal is a serious scientific study of the pros and cons that occur when a proposal is considered for publication by the IETF or before it is deployed at large scale.